neilbacon/elec/README.md

 All the above data needs to be in the form of CSV data files.

 ## Issues
- - The [Enket](https://github.com/georgesolomos/enket) project looks to be more comprehensive (found with GitHub search: `nem12 in:readme`)
  - We should use the NEM12 file as supplied, rather than requiring it to be manually split into separate files for consumption and feedin.
 It's just that I'm not sure how tight the standard is and how consistent files from different sources are.
+ The author of the [Enket](https://github.com/georgesolomos/enket) project (found with GitHub search: `nem12 in:readme`) says it has comprehensive
+ NEM12 parsing, but only 10% complete pricing calculation.
+ - Instead of summing price in a single pass, we should separate this into subtotalling kWh by tariff and then then calculating the price.
+That way we can output separate data for each tariff as well as the total.
 ## Build, Test, Run
 - Install [Rust](https://www.rust-lang.org/tools/install)
 - download the project: `git clone https://github.com/neilbacon/elec.git`